SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 }
 </pre>

-The profile is loaded last and will override any default or individual settings made in `$smwgElasticsearchConfig`.
+The profile is loaded last and will override any default or individual settings made to `$smwgElasticsearchConfig`.

 ## Technical notes